scottx611x/CSCI-S-40/Lecture/Lectures.md

       - <img width="367" alt="screen shot 2018-07-30 at 7 39 33 pm" src="https://user-images.githubusercontent.com/5629547/43429234-50ec2300-9430-11e8-8459-9d8f7f52d3a1.png">

   - RTCWEB/WEBRTC
-    - WebRTC is W3C work, RTCWeb is IEEF
+    - WebRTC is W3C work, RTCWeb is IETF work
+    - The idea is that: "Lets allow the web to directly use VoIP"
+    -